 When your child comes home with head lice, you want to take care of it as quickly and as effectively as possible.
 But if some of the chemicals in over-the-counter or prescription head lice medications leave you scratching your own head, you’re not alone.
 Let’s talk about home remedies for lice.

-Fortunately, there are some natural, home remedies for head lice that actually are effective.
-It’s definitely worth trying, before slathering your child’s scalp in pesticides.
+We all know it’s not pleasant to remove nits from a child’s hair.
+Fortunately, there are some natural, head lice remedies for head lice that actually are effective and can be done at home.
+It’s definitely worth trying natural head lice treatment, before slathering your child’s scalp in pesticides.
 (Especially because many strains of lice have developed a resistance to the active chemicals in over-the-counter head lice treatments anyway.)

 Wet-Combing for Lice Treatment

 Wet-combing is probably the most traditional treatment for head lice.
 Simply wet the hair, apply a conditioner, and run a special lice comb through the hair in very thin sections.
 You really want the comb to touch each individual hair.

 - Wet hair is easier to partition and work with, and it makes white and off-white lice and nits easier to see.